 Appendix C: Participant Services

-C-1/C-3: Service Specification
+C-1/C-3: Service Specif ication

-State laws, regulations and policies referenced in the speci fication are readily available to CMS upon request through
+State laws, regulations and policies referenced in the specification are readily available to CMS upon request through

-the Medicaid agency or the operating agency (if applicable
+the Medicaid agency or the operating agency (if applicable).

 Service Type:

 Statutory Service

 Service:

 Day Habilitation

 Alternate Service Title (if any):

 Community Participation Support

-Community Participation Support HCBS Taxonomy:

-Sub-Category 1:

-HCBS Taxonomy: Sub-Category 1: 04010 prevocational services
+04010 prevocational services

-HCBS Taxonomy: Category 1:
+Sub-Category 2:

+04020 day habilitation

+Sub-Category 3:

+Sub-Category 4:

 Community Participation Support (CPS) provides opportunities & support for community inclusion, building interest in & developing skills & potential for competitive integrated employment.
 CPS should result in active, valued participation in a broad range of integrated activities that build on the participant's interests, preferences, & strengths while reflecting their desired outcomes related to employment, community involvement & membership.
 Each participant must be offered opportunities & needed support to participate in community activities that are consistent with the participant's preferences, choices & interests.
 Each participant's preferences, etc. may change based on their experiences therefore providers must have conversations at least quarterly about community activities in which the participant would like to participate.
-CPS must include a comprehensive analysis of the participant in relation to the following completed at least annually:
+CPS should include a comprehensive analysis of the participant in relation to the following: